-Improve performance and reliability · Cloudflare Terraform docs
+Improve performance and reliability

 Note: You didn't specify an "-out" parameter to save this plan, so Terraformcan't guarantee that exactly these actions will be performed if"terraform apply" is subsequently run.

-$ git add cloudflare.tf$ git commit -m "Step 5 - Add additional 'www' DNS record for Asia data center."[step5-loadbalance 6761a4f] Step 5 - Add additional 'www' DNS record for Asia data center.
+$ git commit -m "Step 5 - Add additional 'www' DNS record for Asia data center."[step5-loadbalance 6761a4f] Step 5 - Add additional 'www' DNS record for Asia data center.
 1 file changed, 7 insertions(+)

 $ git checkout masterSwitched to branch 'master'